 Why use Greendale?

 ‘Charitable Giving’ is Greendale’s new charitable giving scheme.
-Every 12 months (April-March) our Charitable Giving Committee selects up to six community groups or charities to help.
+Every 12 months (April-March) our Charitable Giving Committee selects community groups or charities to help.
 We will work with each of our chosen charities throughout the year to determine how we can best provide support to them including, but not limited to, making donations, participating in fundraising activities, providing equipment or other support, or volunteering.
 We also encourage colleagues to volunteer their time and expertise to support these programmes.
 Organisations eligible for the Community Giving scheme include charities, schools and relevant community groups.
 Our committee will consider any requests submitted and every year the Charitable Giving Committee will choose new organisations to support for the next 12 months.
 If you're involved with an eligible organisation and you would like it to be considered for our Charitable Giving scheme, please contact us.